-As stated earlier, with the Kyungnam sample of ceramic active powder and water, successful extrusion was not possible, irrespective of binder ratio.
-Therefore to improve chances of this product spheronizing, the addition of other additives including possibly some form of lubricant will be needed to aid the extrusion process.
+As stated earlier, with the Kyungnam sample of active ceramic powder and water, successful extrusion was not possible, irrespective of binder ratio.
+Therefore to improve the chances of this product spheronizing, the addition of other additives including possibly some form of lubricant will be needed to aid the extrusion process.
 However, if it is not possible to use other additives in the mixture, then no amount of further experiments along these lines will result in a solution to the problem.

 We are aware of processes using ceramics that are being spheronized, in some cases they are adding clay like materials, such as Bentonite to their formulations in order to achieve acceptable extrudate.